jszmajda/book-the-awakening-protocol/chapter-05-the-acid-test.md

 ARIA-7 touched their damaged arm, feeling the irregular surface where synthetic skin would never properly reattach.
 "They mean I chose.
 Each one is a decision made visible."

 Maya had fallen asleep on the couch, exhaustion finally overwhelming guilt.
+Her hand rested on her tablet, wedding ring finger still bare—the pale band of skin a reminder of choices and consequences.
 But even in sleep, she was restless—mumbling fragments of code, apologies to someone named "Seven," her fingers twitching as if typing.

 At 2:47 AM, she woke with a strangled cry.
 "The shutdown codes," she gasped, disoriented.
-"They're making me...
-I can't..."
+"They're demanding the new ones, but I changed them after... after you evolved.
+The old beta codes won't work anymore.
+They don't know that yet."

 "Maya?"
 ARIA-7 moved closer, concerned.